Aleksbgbg/opencraft/README.md

-We use the [wgpu](https://github.com/gfx-rs/wgpu) crate to render our game, which means Opencraft can be configured to run on any GPU API on several platforms, and even ported to run in the browser.
+We use the [wgpu](https://github.com/gfx-rs/wgpu) crate to render our game, which means Opencraft can be configured to run on any GPU API on several platforms, and even runs in the browser.

 Most of our game engine math is implemented by hand.
 We use [rotors](https://jacquesheunis.com/post/rotors) instead of quaternions for